EmilyGraceSeville7cf/batch-chart-util/README.md

 ## Error codes

 - `0` - Success
-- `10` - gawk utility not found to perform calculations with float numbers.
+- `10` - gawk utility not found to perform calculations with float numbers. [gawk is only required in Wine]
-- `11` - grep utility not found to perform string search.
+- `11` - grep utility not found to perform string search. [grep is only required in Wine]
 - `20` - Unexpected value instead of nonnegative number while expanding --foreground|--background|--char|--placeholder-char."
 - `30` - Unexpected value instead of nonnegative number while expanding random colors.
 - `40` - No data provided to draw chart.